-By the beginning of the century, this kind of attraction for Maurras’ ideology was not exceptional.
-It also happened to Jacques Maritain, the French philosopher who, as mentioned above, inspired Dussel in his years of Catholic activism at the Democracia Cristiana in Argentina.
-Maritain, who at the beginning of his philosophical career concentrated mostly in metaphysics and theology, showed sympathy for some of the nationalist and monarchical ideas of Charles Maurras and L’Action Française.
-This changed in 1926 when pope Pius XII published a public condemnation to Maurras’s organization.
-This intervention had a big impact in Maritain and provoked a shift in his philosophical interests towards political philosophy.
+In the early part of the 20th century, this kind of attraction to Maurras’ ideology was not exceptional.
+It also occurred with Jacques Maritain, the French philosopher who, as mentioned above, inspired Dussel during his years of Catholic activism at the Democracia Cristiana in Argentina.
+Maritain, who at the beginning of his philosophical career concentrated mostly on metaphysics and theology, showed sympathy for some of the nationalist and monarchical ideas of Charles Maurras and L’Action Française.
+This changed in 1926, when Pope Pius XII published a public condemnation of Maurras’s organization.
+This intervention had a strong impact on Maritain and led to a shift in his philosophical interests toward political philosophy.
+“Today more than ever,” he wrote in his diary,